vuestorefront/vue-storefront/packages/core/docs/commercetools/composables/use-user-billing.md

 - `getDefault` - returns a default billing address.

-- `getTotal` - returns total number of billing addresses user has.
+- `getTotal` - returns a total number of billing addresses the user has.

 - `getId` - returns id from an individual address.